briand-hub/LibBriandIDF/README.md

 obj->SetVerbose(false);  // no stdout output
 ```

+### ESP Device

+Is a simple class with static methods to get (or set) informations about ESP32, for example heap size, cpu frequency and so on.

 ### Wi-Fi management object

 A singleton-pattern object is used, called BriandIDFWifiManager.
 You can refer to instance using: